 An example of this is www.gibson.com.
 It conveys history while also marketing their new products.
 It’s evocative of the past while focusing on the latest and greatest.
 The historic and emotional roots are understood, but the current product line is the focal point.

-Gibson has deep site which at first glance seems simple.
+Gibson has a deep site, which at first glance seems simple.
 It has everything a potential new or existing client may need to research, explore, and buy, but it isn’t overwhelming.
-Instead, it’s a series of discoveries and the depth of the site is reassuring.
+Instead, it’s a series of discoveries, and the depth of the site is reassuring.